-As disclosed in detail in Note 8, under the caption "Leases", the Company has several lease obligations in place that will be paid out over time.
+As disclosed in detail in Note 9, Leases, to the Consolidated Financial Statements included in this report, the Company has several lease obligations in place that will be paid out over time.
 Most notably, the Company leases a facility in Banbury, England that serves the manufacturing, warehousing, and distribution functions.

-Lastly, as provided earlier in Item 7 under "Liquidity and Capital Resources", the Company has numerous purchase obligations in place for the forthcoming year, largely related to the Company's core material inventory components, totaling \$31,846,000.
+Lastly, as provided earlier in Item 7 under "Liquidity and Capital Resources", the Company has numerous contractual obligations in place for the forthcoming year, mainly related to purchase obligations for the Company's raw material inventories, totaling \$16,755,000.

-Contingencies:
+Contingencies